 There are a few things that we want to make clear so as not to create any confusion.
 Though TS210 Concrete Sealer provides good protection for your concrete workshop or garage floor, it is not the equivalent of a commercial quality, high build, floor coating system.

 It is a thin mil coating (< 2 mils) and cannot be used as a clear coat over other sealers, coatings or paint.
-Its specific purpose is for application to bare concrete only.
+The specific purpose is for application to bare concrete only.
 While it does offer similar stain resistance and wear resistance as a high performance clear coat, it goes on thinner and does not have the glossy look.

 Additionally, it is not considered a self-leveling coating.
 It will not seal cracks or fill small irregularities in your concrete surface either.
 All cracks and surface repairs should be completed before application of TS210.